Qualytics/userguide/docs/add-datastores/athena.md

 **Step 1**: Add connection details for your selected **enrichment datastore** connector.

 !!! note
     Qualytics does not support Athena as an enrichment datastore.
-Instead, you can select a different connector for this purpose.
+Instead, you can select a different enrichment datastore for this purpose.
 For demonstration purposes, we are using BigQuery as the enrichment datastore.
-You can use any other JDBC or QFS datastore of your choice for the enrichment datastore configuration.
+You can use any other JDBC or DFS datastore of your choice for the enrichment datastore configuration.

 ![add-enrichment-details](../assets/datastores/athena/add-enrichment-details-light-10.png#only-light)
 ![add-enrichment-details](../assets/datastores/athena/add-enrichment-details-dark-10.png#only-dark)